MrOlm/inStrain/docs/example_output.rst

   The number of bases in the gene that have at least min_cov coverage

 nucl_diversity
   The mean :term:`nucleotide diversity` of all bases in the gene that have a nucleotide diversity value calculated.
-So if only 1 base on the scaffold meats the minimum coverage to calculate nucleotide diversity, the nucl_diversity of the scaffold will be the nucleotide diversity of that base.
+So if only 1 base on the scaffold meets the minimum coverage to calculate nucleotide diversity, the nucl_diversity of the scaffold will be the nucleotide diversity of that base.
 Will be blank if no positions have a base over the minimum coverage.

 start
   Start of the gene (position on scaffold; 0-indexed)